-The kitchen countertop is certainly the centrepiece of your brand new kitchen.
-Finding the perfect kitchen countertop for your new home means balancing durability, aesthetics, and cost.
-Then, there’s also the other criteria for picking the material for your kitchen countertops.
+The kitchen countertop, or some of you may call it kitchen table top, is certainly the centrepiece of your brand new kitchen.
+Finding the perfect countertop for your new home means balancing durability, aesthetics, and cost.
+Then, there’s also the other criteria for picking the material for your kitchen table top.
 Who knew there could be so many?!

-In this article, we will be focusing on the most popular kitchen countertop materials in Malaysian household.
-These will hopefully aid you in comparing and learning more about the pros and cons of each material.
+In this article, we will be focusing on the most popular materials for kitchen table top in a Malaysian household.
+These will hopefully aid you in comparing and learning more about the pros and cons of each material on your kitchen island and which fits your kitchen design best.

 Note: The costs of the materials vary depending on the size, thickness and quality of slab.
 Prices mentioned here does not include the cost of installation.